 If this sounds like you, or if you’d like it sound like you, we’d like to help!

-I don’t know if you see this kind of openness within other professions – CPAs or attorneys four example.
+I don’t know if you see this kind of openness within other professions – CPAs or attorneys for example.
 But Mobility seems to enjoy a special level of camaraderie, and the insideMOBILITY Americas Summit is where I really see that in full force.
 Everyone is eager to help their peers succeed.

-2019 is the year I’d like to see all Mobility professionals become firmly entrenched within their organisations, serving as SMEs and internal strategic partners.
+2019 is the year I’d like to see all Mobility professionals become firmly entrenched within their organizations, serving as SMEs and internal strategic partners.
 I hope you’ll join me at the Summit next month to take some huge steps forward!